 Depending on the outcomes of the tests and diagnosis, appropriate prostate disease treatment will be prescribed.
 Prostate gland treatment modules include watchful waiting, medication, lifestyle changes, minimally-invasive procedures and surgery.

-At Apollo Clinic, we use cutting-edge equipment and advanced procedures to diagnose enlargement of prostate.
+At Apollo Clinic, we use cutting-edge equipment and advanced procedures to diagnose enlargement of the prostate.
 Our distinguished team of highly skilled urologists, surgeons, nurses, experienced support staff and qualified technicians go the extra mile to provide superior-quality care for your prostate condition.